-Secrets of Police "Knock and Talk" Searches: A Search without Warrant
+Secrets of Police "Knock and Talk" Searches: A Search Without a Warrant

 What is a knock and talk police search?
 Many times you will read in the newspaper, or see on TV, law enforcement made their way to accused houses, without search warrants, based on an anonymous tip and did what is called a “knock and talk.”
 This is how it works: